Boko Haram claims responsibility for missing Air Force jet, releases video of dead pilot

-The Boko Haram sect has claimed responsibility for bringing dowm the missing Jet of the Nigerian Air Force (NAF).
+The Boko Haram sect has claimed responsibility for bringing down the missing Jet of the Nigerian Air Force (NAF).

 The jet deployed against the sect in Borno State evening lost contact with radar on Wednesday evening.